MANOJ-S-NEGI/SVM_Machine_Learning/README.md

 ---
 ---
 # Support vector Machine
-Support Vector Machines (SVMs) are a type of supervised machine learning algorithm used for both regression and classification tasks.
+Support Vector Machines (SVMs) are a type of supervised machine learning algorithm used for both regression and classification tasks and outlier detection.
+It works by finding a hyperplane in a high-dimensional feature space that best separates classes.

 1. SVC [Support Vector Problem]